 Addressing these topics in a single survey allows for the identification of gaps in the realisation of rights, rights awareness and service provision across a broad range of rights – as people experience them.
 The data collection for the Survey took place in 2019 in all EU Member States, North Macedonia and the United Kingdom.

 There is a lack of comparable and robust data on most fundamental rights areas as regards the experiences of the general population.
 Data that are currently available – either from administrative sources or existing surveys in diverse subject areas – do not capture the full range of people’s everyday experiences as they relate to fundamental rights, and are often focused on collecting information on attitudes.
-At the same time, data collection in key fundamental rights areas is not systematic across all EU Member States and is often not repeated at regular intervals.
-In order to fill this gap, FRA is embarking on the development of the fundamental rights survey instrument to collect EU-wide data on key fundamental rights issues – through a single survey tool.
-Regular repetition of the survey will allow for the presentation of data on trends in fundamental rights over time.
+At the same time, data collection in key fundamental rights areas is not systematic across all EU Member States.

 The results of the survey will feed into policy discussions concerning fundamental rights, and are intended to support EU and national policy makers when making decisions about future legislation and resource allocation based on collection of evidence on the ground.
-The main beneficiaries of the results of the survey include EU institutions, EU Member States, international organisations and civil society working on issues related to fundamental rights.
-The fundamental rights indicators developed as a part of the survey will assist in assessing progress in the EU over time with respect to the realisation of rights.
+The main beneficiaries of the results of the survey include EU institutions, EU Member States, international organisations and civil society organisations working to ensure respect and promotion of fundamental rights.
+The fundamental rights indicators developed as a part of the survey will assist in assessing progress in the EU with respect to the realisation of rights.